 Short Answer

-Both the model and the market expect Julia Letlow to be the first-round winner in the Louisiana Republican Senate primary, with no compelling evidence of mispricing.
+Both the model and the market expect Julia Letlow to win the Louisiana Republican Senate primary's first round, with no compelling evidence of mispricing.

 1. Executive Verdict